MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

 ## Example analysis

-You can see a simple example by connecting to the Products table in Adventure Works (SQL).
+You can see an example by connecting to the Products table in Adventure Works (SQL).
 The initial load, similar to above, will look as follows:

 ![Initial step indicators for loading the Product table](images/example-step-diagnostics-1.png)